by Marcelle Pick, OB/GYN NP

 Serotonin, the neurotransmitter we hear most about when it comes to depression, may be affected by many different things in different people.
 Often women with intense cravings for carbohydrates notice they feel better after eating them.
 This is because the precursor to serotonin, tryptophan, requires the insulin we produce upon eating carbs to move it from the blood into the brain to be converted to serotonin.
 Studies suggest some women release more or less beta-endorphin, another feel-good neurotransmitter, after eating sweets or refined carbohydrates.
 But as everyone knows, a sugar high doesn’t last forever, and when women come down, they find themselves feeling even lower with more intense cravings — not to mention the extra weight and guilt that frequently accompany this cyclical pattern.

 Our brain chemistry is also affected in powerful ways by stress levels.
 Today’s stressful, high-adrenaline lifestyles can increase the amount of cortisol produced in the body, which over time can lead to various forms of depression.
-According to female hormone expert and former Women to Women practitioner Dr. Bethany Hays, one pathway that is often seen leading to depression looks something like this:
+One pathway that is often seen leading to depression looks something like this:

 high adrenaline > anxiety > high cortisol > anxious depression > depression